chef-boneyard/chef-fundamentals/slides/introduction/01_slide.md

 # System Integration

 In a typical architecture, this is complex.
-Six systems talk to each other, and two of those are a complex subsystem of their own - HA database.
+For example, our six systems talk to each other, and two of those are a complex subsystem of their own - HA database.

 <center><img src="../images/integrated-systems.png" /></center>

 # System Integration

-In modern infrastructures, applications are not simply three-tier architectures anymore.
+In modern infrastructures, applications are not simply "N-tier" architectures anymore.
 Other components are added.
 Additional services are required to scale or add end-user features.
 We already have caching here, but wait, there's more: